emanuelhuber/RGPR/70_RGPR_tutorial_class-GPR.md

     ## [[1]]
     ## [1] 0.1

-Normally you don't need to access the slots directly because the R-package `RGPR` provides enough functions to manipulate the `GPR` object (i.e. to extract the necessary information and to modify the object).
+Normally you don’t need to access the slots directly because the R-package `RGPR` provides enough functions to manipulate the `GPR` object (i.e. to extract the necessary information and to modify the object).
 For example, the estimated radar wave velocity can be obtained with the function `vel()`:

 ``` r
 vel(A)              # access the slot 'vel'